-Actually, a really similar technique is often recommended at a support group I belong to for the adult children of personality-disordered, (mostly borderline pd and narcissistic pd) parents.
+Actually, a really similar technique is often recommended at a support group I belong to for the adult children of personality-disordered, (mostly BPD and narcissistic personality disorder (NPD) parents.

-New members of these groups tend to arrive in a state of anxiety, stress, guilt and fear because their bpd mother will call them on the phone and verbally abuse them, rage at them or cry hysterically, for long stretches of time and the adult non-pd child just takes it, having been trained to just endure being abused, from birth.
+New members tend to arrive in a state of anxiety, stress, guilt and fear because their BPD mother will call them on the phone and verbally abuse them, rage at them or cry hysterically, for long stretches of time and the adult non-disordered child just takes it, having been trained to just endure being abused, from birth.

-It can be important therefore to keep in mind that the adult-child’s job is not to teach the parent but rather to protect herself.
+It can be important to keep in mind that the adult child’s job is not to teach the parent but rather to protect herself.
 For that reason, any exit method, provided it is kindly rather than mean, can work.

 “Sorry Mom.
 Gotta go now.”

 In other words, the abusive parent may or may not be willing or able to learn.
 The key is that in any case your job is exit at the first sign of verbal abuse ahead.